harshaguda/BFMC2023/README.md

 # BFMC2023

 This is for controlling car using Raspberry Pi.

+If you are using fresh install of RPI image, do the setting up steps from [here](RPISetup.md)

 Install ROS using the instructions [here](https://github.com/ECC-BFMC/Brain_ROS)

 Usage